PLAYGROUND // PUG

 Pug is widely used in Express.js applications, static site generators, email template builders, and any Node.js project that needs a templating engine.

-Start writing Pug now
+Start writing pug

 Free.
 No signup.
 Works offline.
+Open the editor and go.

-Open Pug Editor
+Open Pug editor Chrome Extension